66 important questions and answers - Bandera County Courier

 27. Could really be up to 70 Percent of the world's population falls ill, as a Harvard researcher claims?

 This is a statement by Marc Lipsitch, a really proven expert.
 However, he does not speak of illnesses, but of infections.
-Firstly, because one does not yet know enough about the virus and secondly, there is almost nowhere in the world experience with an epidemic or pandemic in the form that may now be expected and under the conditions of 21.
+Since firstly one does not yet know enough about the virus and secondly there is nowhere else in the world experience with a pandemic in the current form and under the conditions of 21.
 Century, forecasts by experts are also uncertain.

 Insofar: Yes, it could be that the virus infected large parts of the world population.
 But then probably not everyone would really “get sick”, and most of them not seriously.
 Nevertheless, the consequences would be serious and, even if the mortality rate was less than one percent, there would be many casualties.